 The dressage phase (held first) comprises an exact sequence of movements ridden in an enclosed arena (usually 20 x 40 meters).
 The test is judged by one or more judges who are looking for balance, rhythm and suppleness and most importantly, obedience of the horse and its harmony with the rider.
 The challenge is to demonstrate that a supremely fit horse, capable of completing the cross country phase on time, also has the training to perform in a relaxed and precise manner.

 The next phase, cross-country, requires both horse and rider to be in excellent shape and to be brave and trusting of each other.
 This phase consists of approximately 12-20 fences (lower levels), 30-40 at the higher levels, placed on a long outdoor circuit.
 These fences consist of very solidly built natural objects (telephone poles, stone walls, etc.) as well as various obstacles such as ponds and streams, ditches, drops and banks - based on objects that would commonly occur in the countryside.
-The course is usually several miles long.
+The course is usually several kilometers long.
 This phase is timed, with the rider required to cross the finish line within a certain time frame (optimum time).
 Crossing the finish line after the allowed time results in penalties for each second late.
 Penalties are also incurred if the horse refuses to jump a fence or if the rider falls off.
 The penalties for refusals or falls on cross-country are so severe that it is extremely difficult to finish in a top position if the rider suffers such fate.
 Fitness is required as the time allowed will require a strong canter at the lower levels, to a steady gallop at the higher events.

 Before the last phase, horses are inspected by a vet to ensure that they have not incurred any injuries as a result of their exertions on the previous day.
 It is usually a very formal affair, with the horses braided and well-groomed, and the riders dressing up.
 It is also a very nerve-racking time, as the "pass" or "fail" determines whether the horse may continue on to the final phase.